pluralsight/guides/in-review/node-js/getting-started-with-nodejs/article.md

 ## Introduction of NodeJS

-[NodeJS](https://nodejs.org/en/) is an open-source, cross-platform runtime environment for developing server-side web application.
-NodeJS has an event-driven architechture capable of asynchronous I/O.
+[NodeJS](https://nodejs.org/en/) is an open-source, cross-platform runtime environment for developing server-side web applications.
+NodeJS also has an event-driven architechture capable of [asynchronous I/O](https://en.wikipedia.org/wiki/Asynchronous_I/O).

 NodeJS uses an event-driven, non-blocking I/O model that makes it lightweightand efficient.